sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 "I remember hearing something from your 'peers' about positivity and negativity," Snatcher said flatly.

 "Indeed.
 Too much positivity in the multiverse can become toxic.
 However, so too can negativity do the same.
 There is a balance that must be struck.
-This is something that my brother and I, and indeed the general public, have fundamentally disagreed on for many decades."
+This is something that my brother and I, and indeed the general public, have fundamentally disagreed on for many centuries."

 He continued, "There are two dangerous entities that we know of that do not care for this balance.
 The God of Destruction of this multiverse, Error, is one of them."
 The skeleton paused in place, turning toward his audience.
 "And evidently, this 'Moonjumper' creature who has managed to destroy my physical form - whom you and your team are following - is another.
 Error is a known quantity to us.
 This Moonjumper is not."